CirroBuild/FrostiDocs/docs/operations/data-retention.md

 :::caution

-Use `DROP PARTITION` with care as QuestDB **cannot recover data from dropped partitions**.
+Use `DROP PARTITION` with care, as QuestDB **cannot recover data from dropped partitions**.

 :::